 As my new training approach, I (largely) adopted the Souplessemethode, which is explained in a book by the Netherlandic former runner Klaas Lok, who in turn based it on the method of his former coach Herman Verheul.
-Lok is working on an English translation of the book.
 My experience so far is that I become faster, be it that this way of training is more strenuous for the muscles and tendons in the lower legs.
 I managed to adapt to that by carefully controlling the contents and frequency of the sessions.

 The method is based on interval training of moderate intensity (just under the anaerobic threshold) with fairly long recovery breaks and not too many repeats.
 Traditional endurance runs are avoided, occasional endurance runs with tempo variations are included but do not form the core of the method.
 This way of training is, in the neuromuscular respect, similar or identical to the way one runs in races.
 The method agrees well with me, and in fact I tend to stick to the interval sessions and avoid endurance runs almost entirely.
-For a detailed description of the method, see Klaas Lok's book and web site.
+Herman Lenferink has written an English description of the Verheul method, the origin of the Souplessemethode.

 The Souplessemethode prescribes no particular technique of running, but does advise shoes with "zero drop" (that is, heel and forefoot/toe on the same height) and less or no shock absorption, and naturally leads to a light-footed style with forefoot or mid-foot landing.
 This led me to study two published running technique methods, the Pose method of running and ChiRunning.
 Both are instructive.
 There is an overlap between them, but there are also differences.
 I lean more toward the Pose method, but have used elements from both to improve my own style.
 I have not adopted either method entirely.
 For details of the methods, see the relevant books and web sites, which are easily available.
 My current running technique is as follows: